japila-books/spark-sql-internals/docs/logical-operators/LogicalPlan.md

-# LogicalPlan -- Logical Relational Operator with Children and Expressions / Logical Query Plan
+# LogicalPlan &mdash; Logical Relational Operator

 `LogicalPlan` is an extension of the <<catalyst/QueryPlan.md#, QueryPlan contract>> for <<implementations, logical operators>> to build a *logical query plan* (i.e. a tree of logical operators).